unto you, scribes and Pharisees, hypocrites! for ye make clean the

 that hath an ear, let him hear what the Spirit saith unto the churches.

 "Hear My Voice."
 What

 does that mean?
-Does that mean that Jesus Himself is
+Does it mean that Jesus Himself is calling us?
+Did

 the earth was without form, and void; and darkness was

 upon the face of the deep.
 And the Spirit of God moved upon the face of

 the waters.
 (Gen 1:)

 Holy Spirit was on earth, even before Jesus.
 And here He is doing His